-Tea tree oil is best known for fighting infections and is the best essential oil for managing acne outbreaks and acne scars.
+Tea tree essential oil is best known for fighting infections and is the best essential oil for managing acne outbreaks and acne scars.
 My teenage son used tea tree oil for his acne and it helped tremendously.
 Not only did he have fewer outbreaks but he is now totally scar-free, thanks to tea tree oil.
 It works!
 Try it.

 Caution: Never use tea tree or any other essential oil for deep cuts or gaping wounds.
 These should be attended to by a qualified doctor to minimize the risk of infection.

-Although tea tree is not toxic, care should be taken not to use it around the nose and eyes.
-It should not be taken internally.
+Although tea tree essential oil is not toxic, it is very strong.
+Do not use it around the nose and eyes and definitely do not consume it internally.

 Peppermint Essential Oil

 Peppermint essential oil is the most popular of the mint oil varieties.

-Peppermint oil is the best essential oil to reach out for when you want better focus and to be more alert.
+This is the best essential oil to stay more focused and alert.
 Whenever you feel that you’re starting to lose focus, just a whiff of peppermint can get you back on track.
-There’s a good reason why most chewing gum have a peppermint flavor.
-Once you smell this essential oil, you will instantly be refreshed and find it easier to focus.
+There’s a good reason why most chewing gums have a peppermint flavor.
+The strong minty aroma of peppermint instantly refreshes and reenergizes you making it easier to stay focused.

 This oil is also excellent for the digestive system.
 It is often used to combat irritation and allergies, and aid digestion.

 Be careful when applying peppermint oil and avoid applying anywhere your eyes.

 Chamomile Essential Oil